-Your Wi-Fi-enabled security camera system can consume up to 400 GB of data each month.
-This number depends on camera resolution, the number of cameras, the frames-per-second capture rate, and whether you’re using a network video recorder to distribute the data.
+How much data do security cameras use as they connect to the internet?
+To put it concisely: Your Wi-Fi-enabled security camera system can consume up to 400 GB of data each month.
+This number, of course, depends on camera resolution, the number of cameras, the frames-per-second capture rate, and whether you’re using a network video recorder to distribute the data.
 If the camera triggers only when a security parameter is met, you could use as little as 60 GB a month.
 However, if the security camera is always on, that number goes up.

 This could be a problem for some security-conscious businesses.
 Many internet service providers (ISPs) have begun throttling or otherwise limiting their data plans for residential service.
 While this currently isn’t an issue with most business internet subscriptions, that could change at any time.
 This makes the question of “how much data do security cameras use” an important one.